Regular grease trap pumping is compulsory, or the municipal authorities could close your food business, until you comply!

 Return the lid of the grease trap, secure it in place and check that it is completely sealed.
 Now, the only thing remaining is the proper disposal of the collected grease.

-Maintain a regular grease trap pumping schedule so that FOG do not build up and spill over to your floor, especially for interceptors installed under the sink.
+Maintain a regular grease trap cleaning schedule so that FOG do not build up and spill over to your floor, especially for interceptors installed under the sink.